ajesujoba/ajesujoba.github.io/_pages/about.md

 News
 ======
+* I attended the  <a href="https://lrlnlp.github.io/website/">LowResNLP 2025 Workshop</a> (colocated with RANLP 2025) in Varna, 🇧🇬, and gave an keynote talk titled "Bridging the Gap: Low-Resource NLP for African Languages
+" (13.09.2025)
 * I gave a guest lecture (online) on "Neural Machine Translation" at the University of Ibadan, 🇳🇬 (03.09.2025)
 * I gave an invited talk titled "Adaptation at Scale: Making Multilingual Models Work for Underrepresented Languages" at the 2025 Erasmus LCT Summer School, 🇩🇪 (26.08.2025)
 * I attended <a href="https://sites.google.com/view/africanlp2025/home"> Interspeech 2025 </a> in Rotterdam, 🇳🇱, and presented a poster of our paper "<a href="https://www.isca-archive.org/interspeech_2025/alabi25_interspeech.html"> AfriHuBERT</a>" (21.08.2025)